What is Zoning?

 What does the Zoning By-law do?

 Municipalities in Ontario have official plans, which set out the long range vision for the city.
 The zoning by-law is a tool to help implement the official plan by regulating the development of land.
-It assigns 'zones' to areas of the city and includes regulations for what can be built in each zone.
+It determines 'zones' to areas (or places) of the city and includes regulations for what can be built in each zone.
 If a proposed development does not conform to the zoning by-law, the City can refuse to issue a building permit.
 You can learn more here.

 What is the relationship to The London Plan, and where can I learn more about The London Plan?